orco82/fastmcp-docs/README.md

 ## Adding Descriptions to Tool Parameters

-To get parameter descriptions in the documentation, use Pydantic models:
+To get parameter descriptions in the documentation, use type Annotated:

 ```python
 from typing import Annotated